CreoValis/MiniWebSrv/README.md

 ### Project layout
 The layout is as follows:

-* The `MiniWebSrv/HTTP` directory contains the HTTPd library in it's entirety.
+* The [MiniWebSrv/HTTP](MiniWebSrv/HTTP) directory contains the HTTPd library in it's entirety.
 Copying the files from here and dropping them into your project is the easiest way to use it.
-* The `MiniWebSrv/MiniWebSrv.cpp` file contains the demonstration application.
+* The [iniWebSrv/MiniWebSrv.cpp](MiniWebSrv/MiniWebSrv.cpp) file contains th
+demonstration application.
 It shows the basic steps to configure, start and stop the HTTPd server.

 ### Basic architecture
 The central class in the library is `HTTP::Server`.
 This class contains the